funado/Marbles/README.md

 # Welcome to the Marbles Game Repository

+Members: Arthiran Sivarajah - 100660300, Aaron Chan - 100657311

 Game Instructions:

-In order to play, please unzip the "MarblesBuilds.zip" file.
-In the unzipped folder, you'll find the "Marbles.exe" file.
+In order to play, please unzip go to https://github.com/Arthiran/Marbles/blob/main/MarblesBuilds.zip.
+Download and unzip the file.
+Then you'll find the "Marbles.exe" file within the folder.
 Run this file and enjoy the game!

 Marble Game Description: